CTF-FlagFrenzy/infrastructure/Challenge-Deployment.md

 ```
 * Redeploy the nginx service:
 > [!WARNING]
-> Before redeploying, consider exposing the nginx' port 80 in order to forward requests comming in on the host's port 80 to the container.
-Add the following line to the `docker-compose.yml` file in the ports section on within the nginx service:
+> Before redeploying, consider exposing the nginx' port 80 as well as 443 in order to forward requests comming in on the host's port 80/443 to the container.
+Further, add the certificates for HTTPS, to enable TLS.
+> Add the following lines to the `docker-compose.yml` file in the ports section on within the nginx service:
 > ```yaml
 > --- other configurations ---
 >
 > ports:
 >   - 6443:6443
->   - 80:80 # add this line
+>   - 80:80 # HTTP ( --- add this line --- )
+>   - 443:443 # HTTPS ( --- add this line --- )
+> volumes:
+>   - ./nginx.conf:/etc/nginx/nginx.conf:ro # Mount Nginx configuration file as read-only
+>   - ./certs:/etc/nginx/certs:ro # Mount certificates directory as read-only ( --- add this line --- )
 >
 > --- other configurations ---
 > ```